ehlesp/smallab-k8s-pve-guide/G039 - Backups 03 ~ Proxmox VE backup job.md

     - List of VMs and containers: default is **none selected**.\
       The list where you choose which VMs (or containers) you want to backup with this job.
 Remember that this list changes depending on what `Node` or `Selection mode` are selected.

-5. After learning about the `General` tab, you will understand the configuration shown in this snapshot:
+5. After learning about the `General` tab, you can understand the configuration shown in this snapshot:

     ![General tab set in Create backup job window](images/g039/pve_dc_backup_add_bkp_job_gen_tab_filled.webp "General tab set in Create backup job window")

-    Notice that I have changed the following fields:
+    Notice that the following fields have changed:

     - `Node` set to the only node available, the `pve` node.